cotes2020/jekyll-theme-chirpy/_posts/04CodeNote/2021-10-12-object-Oriented-Concepts.md

 #### Abstraction

+Abstraction refers to the act of representing important and special features without including the background details or explanation about that feature.
+Data abstraction simplifies database design.

+1. Physical Level:
+   1. It describes how the records are stored, which are often hidden from the user.
+   2. It can be described with the phrase, “block of storage.”

+2. Logical Level:
+   1. It describes data stored in the database and the relationships between the data.
+   2. The programmers generally work at this level as they are aware of the functions needed to maintain the relationships between the data.

+3. View Level:
+   1. Application programs hide details of data types and information for security purposes.
+   2. This level is generally implemented with the help of GUI, and details that are meant for the user are shown.

 - The notion of abstraction is to distill a complicated system down to its most fundamental parts.
 - Typically, describing the parts of a system involves naming them and explaining their functionality.
 - Applying the abstraction paradigm to the design of data structures gives rise to **abstract data types (ADTs)**.